Frederik Stang: Political career

 In 1861, after a brief stint as mayor of Oslo, Stang was appointed to the Norwegian cabinet.
 His time as a political leader was characterized by considerable discord within the Norwegian parliament and between Norway and the Swedish government.
 In 1865, Stang founded the Norwegian Red Cross.
 In 1870, he was elected a member of the Royal Swedish Academy of Sciences.

-Until 1873, the king of the personal union between Sweden and Norway governed Norway through two cabinets: one in Stockholm and another, led by a viceroy in Kristiania, now Oslo.
+Until 1873, the king of Sweden and Norway governed Norway through two cabinets: one in Stockholm and another, led by a viceroy in Kristiania, now Oslo.
 After the viceroy position had been vacant for some time, the post of prime minister for Norway was instituted in 1873, and Stang was appointed.
 Although there was also a prime minister in Stockholm, the one in Norway had the most influence over state affairs.
 In spite of efforts to reconcile opposing political forces, his party was reduced to a minority position during his tenure.
 In a gesture of spite, the parliament cut his pension in half in 1881; the citizens of Oslo raised money to make up for the shortfall, and he donated this to a foundation to advance the study of law.

+According to one biography, Stange was an economic liberal, but not an adherent of laissez-faire, believing that Liberalism ‘had to include a moral element and, in combination with a dynamic state power, serve "the welfare, health and education of the people".’